-Moving into your first own college apartment is very exciting – finally, you can create a space on your own, which will be your base for studying, friendships, and new adventures.
+Moving into your first college apartment is very exciting – finally, you can create a space of your own, which will be your base for studying, hanging out, and plotting new adventures.
 For this new chapter of your life, we created a checklist with everything you need to set up your new home so your move and arrival go as smoothly as possible.

 Pack a Box with First Night Essentials

 Pack one box with everything you need on your first night; this will be the first thing to open in your new home, and it will help avoid long searches through all your boxes to find your toothbrush.
-The box should include bathroom essentials including a towel, soap, shampoo, and toilet paper, as well as everything you need for your first night of sleep, including linen and your pajama.
+The box should include bathroom essentials like a towel, soap, shampoo, and toilet paper, as well as everything you need for your first night of sleep, including bed linens and your pajamas.
+Be sure to label this box in very noticeable colors to find it easily.

 It seems surprising, but it also makes sense to put a shower curtain in this box.
-Having a shower curtain on your first morning in your new flat will guarantee you a cozy shower start in the day and avoid a flooded bathroom.
-And if you already buy a shower curtain, you can also grab a bathroom mat.
+Having a shower curtain on your first morning in your new flat will guarantee you a cozy shower to start the day and avoid a flooded bathroom.
+And if you are buying a shower curtain, you can also grab a bathroom mat.

-And don’t forget the two survival essentials: A coffee machine and a kettle.
-First will bring you through early classes and long nights of studying, second will make you a tasty instant Ramen within minutes if you’re too lazy to cook.
+And don’t forget the two survival essentials: A coffee machine and a kettle, and maybe a microwave for quick heating.
+The first will bring you through early classes and long nights of studying, the second will make you a tasty instant Ramen within minutes if you’re too lazy to cook.
+And the microwave is pretty useful too.

 Basic Tool Set

-A basic toolset with a set of screwdrivers, a small saw, and a hammer is handy to have in every apartment.
+Basic tools like a set of screwdrivers, a small saw, and a hammer are handy to have in every apartment.
 You can use it to put together your furniture, but it’s also great to find creative solutions to your flat’s interior.
-If you don’t have tools and you need a drill or an electric screwdriver, ask around at your campus – you can find a place to borrow equipment from.
+If you don’t have tools and you need a drill or an electric screwdriver, ask around at your campus – you can find a place to borrow equipment.

 Build Up Your Bed First

 If you’re wondering where to start with furnishing your new apartment – begin with your bed.
-A good night’s sleep will make the rest of the furnishing and decorating much more effortless.
-Many students don’t have bed frames and put their mattresses on the floor or pallets instead; this can be a cheap and a great option.
+A good night’s sleep will make the rest of the furnishing and decorating much more pleasant.
+Many students don’t have bed frames and put their mattresses on the floor or pallets instead; this can be a cheap option.
 However, in small college apartments, a bed frame can provide you with more storage area for things you don’t need in your everyday life, like extra linen or towels.
-If you decided to get a bed frame, you might consider buying simple boxes which fit under your bed for storage.
+If you decide to get a bed frame, you might consider buying simple boxes which fit under your bed for storage.

 Create a Good Space for Studying